Overmoulding & Insert Moulding

 - Inserts add strength and durability to parts.

-We offer a number of additional moulding and tooling services to support your project.
+We offer a number of additional secondary services to support your project.

 With overmoulding, the production of the substrate parts is a standard injection moulding process involving an aluminium mould with no heating or cooling lines running through it.
 Cycle times are a bit longer, which allows our moulders to monitor fill pressure, cosmetic concerns, and the basic quality of the parts.